cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.10.2v0.1
 Agencies SHALL use GWS application access control policies to restrict access to all GWS services by third party apps.

-- Rationale
-  - You can restrict (or leave unrestricted) access to most Workspace services, including Google Cloud Platform services such as Machine Learning.
-For Gmail and Google Drive, you can specifically restrict access to high-risk scopes (for example, sending Gmail or deleting files in Drive).
-While users are prompted to consent to apps, if an app uses restricted scopes and you haven't specifically trusted it, users can't add it.
+- _Rationale:_ Third-party apps may include malicious content.
+Restricting app access to only apps trusted by the agency reduces the risk of allowing malicious apps to connect to the workspace.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1550: Use Alternate Authentication Materials](https://attack.mitre.org/techniques/T1550/)